-The ACCC's Competition Law Implementation Program (CLIP) delivers targeted capacity building and technical assistance to Association of South-East Asian Nations (ASEAN) Member States to help combat anti-competitive activities in individual markets and the ASEAN region.
+The ACCC's Competition Law Implementation Program (CLIP) delivers targeted capacity building and technical assistance to Association of South-East Asian Nations (ASEAN) Member States to help combat anti-competitive activities in individual markets and the ASEAN region, supported by the AANZFTA Economic Cooperation Support Program (AECSP).

 CLIP supports ASEAN’s regional goal of building a globally integrated, highly competitive economic region through effective competition laws, enforcement agencies, and enhanced regional cooperation mechanisms.